Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 Above shows the framing and the gas line coming in.

-Below shows the pipe coming out of the floor and the thermo-coupler on the glass next to the igniter
+Below shows the pipe coming out of the floor and the thermocouple on the glass next to the igniter

 roxbury 6roxbury 8